hackclub/hackclub/workshops/sprite_creator/README.md

   tempr = ""
 ```

-Next, create an empty array called `temparr`.
 This will hold our pixel color information on the line.
 After that, create an empty string called `tempr`.
 We'll use this later to get color data.

+Under the `tempr` string, add this for loop:

 ```py
 while(True):